Error-Correction Features#

 Schematic diagram of a Chimera graph showing how qubits connect as described in the figure caption.

 Using the available larger negative values of \(J\) increases the dynamic \(J\) range.
 On embedded problems, which use strong chains of qubits to build the underlying graph, this increased range means that the problem couplings are less affected by ICE and other effects.
-However, strong negative couplings can bias a chain and therefore flux-bias offsets must be applied to recalibrate it to compensate for this effect; see the Flux-Bias Offsets section for more information.
+However, strong negative couplings can bias a chain and therefore flux-bias offsets might be needed to recalibrate it to compensate for this effect; see the Calibration Refinement section for more information.

-In an optimal QPU calibration, annealing an unbiased chain produces spin-state statistics that are equally split between spin-up and spin-down.
-When plotted against the \(h\) values, this even distribution results in a sigmoid curve that passes through the point of origin (0,0); see Figure 104.
-However, qubits in a chain with strong negative \(J\) values experience a \(J\)-induced bias—an offset magnetic field that is potentially \(s\)-dependent.[2]
-This field shifts the sigmoid curve of plotted \(h\) values from its ideal path.
-To compensate, chains using strong negative \(J\) couplings must be recalibrated to remove the bias from the chain and reduce the incidence of analog errors that may be associated with minor-embedding.
+In an optimal QPU calibration, annealing unbiased qubits produces spin-state statistics that are equally split between spin-up and spin-down.
+When plotted against the \(h\) values, this even distribution results in a sigmoid curve that passes through the point of origin (0,0).
+However, non-idealities in QPU calibration and coupling to its environment result in some asymmetry.
+This asymmetry typically increases under strong coupling (such as when the extended_j_range is used for chains): a \(J\)-induced bias (an offset magnetic field that is potentially \(s\)-dependent).[2].
+These effects shift the sigmoid curve of plotted \(h\) values from its ideal path, as shown in Figure 106.

 Note